Wholesale

 Though both models involve the exchange of goods, wholesale and retail differ in scale, pricing, and target audience.

 - Retail is consumer-facing.
-It focuses on selling smaller quantities of products to individual customers at a marked-up price.
-Retailers often rely on branding, marketing campaigns, and physical or digital storefronts to drive demand and customer loyalty.
+It focuses on selling smaller quantities of products to individual customers at a marked-up price. Â Retailers use branding, marketing, and stores- online or physical- to attract buyers and build loyalty.